vdweij/json-data-type-to-spark-sql-type-mapper/docs/types.md

 JSON arrays can be represented using the **ArrayType** in Spark SQL of a single type.
 Mixing types is not possible.

+**WARNING!** JSON arrays with different types is not supported properly at the moment.

 ## Object
 In JSON an `object` has fields with a name and a corresponding data type.
 It is possible to nest objects in objects to create complex representations.
 The type can be mapped to a **StructType** in Spark SQL that is also capable of containing fields of various types.